-In the event a customer orders a product via bol.com, he will automatically receive a payment overview (in Dutch: betaaloverzicht) of bol.com with the sales price of each item.
-Bol.com is in charge of providing the payment overview as well as processing the payment.
+In the event that a customer orders a product via bol.com, they will automatically receive a payment overview from bol.com with the sales price of each item.
+Bol.com is responsible for providing the payment overview as well as processing the payment.

 When generating the invoice, note that your bank account number must not be mentioned on the invoice.
 The customer pays – as you are used to – to bol.com.

 Your own costs, such as the commission fee and shipping costs, must not be stated on the invoice.
 To ensure consistency for the customer, the sum of the purchased products on the bol.com platform must match the amount paid to bol.com.

 If an order was ordered from a business account we strongly advise you to send an invoice immediately after shipping the products in order to make sure you are compliant with your legal obligations.

 Different rules are applicable to the VAT treatment of deliveries of products abroad.
 The VAT treatment of cross-border supplies depends on:

 The country to which the products are sent

 The VAT status of your business - for example, are you VAT-registered in that country?